cgcardona/cgcardona.github.com/_posts/2013-07-05-rails-as-habitable-software-pt1.md

 ## Software good enough to live with

 In [Patterns of Software](http://www.dreamsongs.com/Files/PatternsOfSoftware.pdf) LISP expert [Richard Gabriel](http://en.wikipedia.org/wiki/Richard_P._Gabriel) speaks about the habitability of codebases.
-In comparing a sprawling codebase which has been predesigned by architects with a codebase which has grown organically piecemeal over many years he makes the comparison of a large industrial building and a small farmhouse.
+In comparing a sprawling codebase which has been predesigned by architects with a codebase which has grown organically piecemeal over many years he makes the comparison of a large industrial complex and a small farmhouse.

 He says that the large industrial complex has been designed beforehand by a team of engineers.
 They thought long and hard about the specifications and the needed materials.
 They knew the timetable down to the second and they could quote you the projected price down to the penny.
 However many times these planning commissions forget to factor the most important element--the human equation.